Skip to content

 • Ecosystem lock-in for users outside the PaddlePaddle environment.

-• Potentially smaller community and fewer resources compared to widely-adopted models like YOLOv5.
+• Potentially smaller community and fewer resources compared to widely-adopted models like Ultralytics YOLOv5.

 Learn more about PP-YOLOE+

-Ultralytics YOLOv5, authored by Glenn Jocher from Ultralytics and released on 2020-06-26 (GitHub Link), is a state-of-the-art object detection model celebrated for its speed, accuracy, and user-friendliness.
-It is built entirely in PyTorch and designed for both research and practical applications (Docs Link).
+Ultralytics YOLOv5, authored by Glenn Jocher from Ultralytics and released on 2020-06-26, is a state-of-the-art object detection model celebrated for its speed, accuracy, and user-friendliness.
+Built entirely in PyTorch, it is designed for both research and practical applications, benefiting from a robust and well-maintained ecosystem.

 Architecture and Key Features